When to Harvest Tomatoes

 With these steps, you can save and plant your favorite tomato varieties year after year.

-This process not only helps preserve heirloom varieties, but it also allows gardeners to develop tomato plants that are increasingly well adapted to their local growing conditions.
+This process not only helps preserve heirloom varieties, but it can also develop tomato plants that are increasingly well adapted to their local growing conditions.

-Learn when to start tomato seeds indoors with our guide to When to Start Tomato Seeds Indoors.
+Learn when to start tomato seeds indoors with my guide to When to Start Tomato Seeds Indoors.

 How Early Can You Harvest Tomatoes